Manor Plain Views

 Price Point: $ 225,000 – $ 300,000

 Single family homes in this active adult community (these homes are age restricted and a homeowner must be at least 55 years of age) are on smaller lots offering 1,500-2,000 square feet of living space.
 Situated within the New Albany Links, residents of this neighborhood are in close proximity to multiple trails and amenities offered by the New Albany Links Golf & Country Club.

 Price Point: Lots ranging from $ 140K – $ 750K; homes $850,000-2,500,000

 This newly developing New Albany Country Club community is ideally situated between Lansdowne and High Grove.
-A number of lots back up to New Albany Country Club and/or the golf course.
+A number of lots back up to either the New Albany Country Club or the golf course.

 Price Point: $ 400,000 – $ 700,000